 - Students may declare a major upon entrance to the university but must declare it by the beginning of the second year course sequencing.
 All students must have successfully completed all the Foundation courses with a GPA of 2.0 or higher to begin their Major Option sequence. - A minimum of a 2.3 MGPA is required for those courses in the declared Major.
-A student failing to maintain • a 2.3 MGPA within a Major will become ineligible to graduate with that specific Major.
+A student failing to maintain a 2.3 MGPA within a Major will become ineligible to graduate with that specific Major.

 Foundation Credit Hours

-Crean nours

 ARTS 200 History of Art I 3

 VCCC 100 Introduction to Visual Communication 3

 VCCC 101 Basic Principles of 2D Design 3

 VCCC 102 Basic Principles of 3D Design 3

 VCCC 104 Freehand Drawing I 3

 VCCC 105 Computer Graphics I 3

-Total Foundat ion Requirements 18
+Total Foundation on Requirements 18

 Core Credit Hours

 ARTS 201 History of Art II 3

-AR I S 201 History of Art II 3

 ARTS 202 History of Art III 3

 VCCC 204 Freehand Drawing II 3

 VCCC 205 Computer Graphics II 3

 VCCC 480 Senior Project 3

 VCCC 485 Business Practices and Final Portfolio 3

 VCCC 490 Field Experience in Visual Communication 3

-Total Core Req uirements 21
+Total Core Red quirements 21